SoftwareForScience/jiskefet-deploy/ci/README.md

 # Continuous Integration (CI) with Jenkins
 The current folder (`/ci`) contains a separate playbook for setting up a Jenkins CI server.
+The server will have the following things:
+- Jenkins (behind an nginx reverse proxy).
+- MySQL database for running tests against.

 **Note:** there is currently no support for running both this CI playbook and the base playbook against the same host(s).